KevOrr/orbtxlearn/README.md

 ### Building

-*NOTE*: Right now, building the included version of PatchworkLauncher creates an endless stream of terrifying errors, so in the meantime, grab [a separate copy of Patchwork](patchwork-releases) and build it according to the instructions there.
+*NOTE*: Right now, building the included version of PatchworkLauncher creates an endless stream of terrifying errors, so in the meantime, grab [a separate copy of Patchwork][patchwork-releases] and build it according to the instructions there.

 1. Clone this repo with `git clone --recursive`